Dog Training Nonsense Promoted by Ignorant Media

 - Simply because it is fun or self-reinforcing

 Dogs are not pack animals.
 Being the dogs “master” and “the leader of the pack” is as outdated as his dog training and behavior modification advice.
 It sounds as if Stanley has been taught by uneducated Cesar Millan.
 Drawing behavior parallels and concocting advice on how to interact with your domesticated pet dog from captive or wild canids or wolves is incorrect and ill-advised.
-Research shows that the behavior comparisons are moot, anthropomorphic, inappropriate and incorrect.
+Research shows that the behavior comparisons are moot, anthropomorphic, inappropriate and inaccurate.

 There are many contradictions strewn throughout his article, but here is one I find particularly humorous and paradoxical: on the one hand he mentions, saying “no” or “stop” to a dog barking is a “bad move,” yet saying “quiet” while forcefully holding the dogs snout down and pulling up on the collar (effectively choking the dog “softly”) is correct and the solution to a dogs public barking.
 This inconsistency explicitly implies the alpha, dominance theory in full force.

 The sad advice continues stating when you say a “loud no” it sounds like a dog bark to your dog.
 What?!
-And goes on to advocate “commanding a dog dozens of times at a lower tone” (that must not sound like a dog bark to Stanley) and promoting “a softer forcing of the dogs mouth shut” is the correct way to handle a dog behavior problem.
+And goes on to advocate “commanding a dog dozens of times at a lower tone” (that must not sound like a dog bark to Stanley) and promoting “a softer forcing of the dog’s mouth shut” is the correct way to handle a dog behavior problem.
 Essentially arguing in degrees but decrying absolutes.
-According to Stanley a degree louder or harder is just horribly wrong but quitter and softer is just right and how to do it.
+According to Stanley a degree louder or harder is just horribly wrong but quieter and softer is just right and how to do it.
 All are equally absurd, ineffective and unnecessary.

 Dogs Are Individuals